SilkRose/Pony/stories/fleetfall/fleetfall.md

 Racing each other to decide who would pay for their next date.

-Shaking off the blush [THIS WILL PERHAPS READ SMOOTHER], she turned her thoughts to what it would mean for their jobs.
+Shaking off the blush, she turned her thoughts to what it would mean for their jobs.

 *Hiding it wouldn't be the hardest.
 Some team members would never tell, but some might complain.*